Creating a metadata view

 Additional fields

-You can also specify additional fields and set the order they appear in, as well as in which user interfaces they should appear:
+You can also specify additional fields and set the order they appear, as well as in which user interfaces they should appear:

 Setting properties for built-in fields

-The three first fields, Title, Description and Tags are deemed the minimum required metadata fields in an archive and are therefore always editable for users who have metadata editing rights in the archive.
+The three first fields (Title, Description, and Tags) are deemed the minimum required metadata fields in an archive.
+They are, therefore, always editable for users who have metadata editing rights in the archive.

 Note: The Tags field can only be associated with a bag field to allow multiple entries.

-To toggle the visibility of a field, tick its View/Edit checkbox.
+To toggle the visibility of a field, select the View/Edit checkboxes.

-To also make a field required, tick the Required checkbox next to the field.
+To also make a field required, select the Required checkbox next to the field.

 Tip: By default, the built-in fields are not exposed when uploading files to an archive.
 To allow users to add information to these fields during upload, add them to the Detail view tab in the Metadata View and then assign the metadata view to the archive in question.